 Keeping up with Roy

 Checking to the ball – When your teammate has the ball, you ‘check to’ (go to the player with the ball), calling for it so they can pass it to you.
-I think most select players who are well trained know what this is and from my experience the kids learn it around 10 years old.
-Some sooner and some later or never.
+Many select/club players who are well trained know what checking to the ball is.
+From my experience the kids learn it around 10 years old.
+Some sooner and others later or never.

 Why would a player want to check to the ball?